pjtunstall/holocron/README.md

 A program to encrypt and decrypt messages with a hybrid cryptosystem, combining a conventional key-exchange mechanism with one of the proposed, experimental post-quantum algorithms.
 In this way, in principle, messages should be at least as secure as they are with current, well-established methods, and hopefully also secure against even a powerful quantum computer.

+## What's it for?

+Fun.
+An exercise to help me learn Rust.

+## Should I trust my life to it?

-WARNING: This is not a secure cryptosystem.
-I'm not an expert in these matters.
+No!
+Don't expect this to be a secure cryptosystem.
+I'm an amateur in these matters.
 Look elsewhere for something you can rely on.
 Even some dependencies that implement the core algorithms have not yet been independently audited.
 One, the `rsa` crate (which actually handles the classical key exchange), describes itself as under construction and has open security issues.

-## What's it for, then?

-Fun.
-An exercise to help me learn Rust.

 ## Usage